 The bonus of Bede’s is such gifts are polished without compromising on academic education; over 70 courses are on offer, including Cambridge Pre-U, traditional A Levels and GCSES and BTECS, allowing all students to find a love for academia regardless of perceived ability.

 Fun and challenging activities are built into the daily timetable, with 130 to choose from.
 “You can do pretty much anything you can think of,” a Sixth Former said.
 “Diving, windsurfing, sewing, first aid, cooking, sailing.
 A friend of mine discovered she was really good at shooting.
 She found a talent she didn’t know she had.”

 Bede’s one-of-a-kind Animal Management Centre houses weird and wonderful creatures; snakes, birds, guinea pigs, aquaria and even a skunk.
 Students learn how to handle, feed, look after them and can gain a BTEC qualification in addition to breeding endangered species after school.

 Drama productions are big business with 11-12 each year, from small studio pieces to an all-school show.
 “The drama space is really incredible,” said one student who’s been so inspired he’s heading on to drama college.
 “We really use it to its full potential and that’s down to our amazing teachers.
 They are the beating heart of the drama department.”

-The newest boarding houses opened in 2012 and are light with vibrant decor and spacious open-plan communal areas, recognised by the Royal Institute of Chartered Surveyors as having outstanding design and innovation.
+The newest boarding houses are light with vibrant decor and spacious open-plan communal areas, recognised by the Royal Institute of Chartered Surveyors as having outstanding design and innovation.
 Other dormitories resemble family homes.
 “I’ve boarded here for five years,” said one student.
 “I live an hour away so I could go home, but I much prefer to stay here where I have my friends and all the facilities at my fingertips.”

 “We’re a values-based school, but the ideas and energy for our community projects have come from pupils, and it’s wonderful to see.”